SegGroup: Seg-Level Supervision for 3D Instance and Semantic Segmentation: Proposed Approach

+The label propagation process of our method considers the instance IDs of labeled segments by restraining the merging of two clusters with different instance IDs (lines 8-9 in Algorithm~\ref{algorithm}).
+There may exist issues in the boundaries between two neighbor instances of the same semantic class, but we find this circumstance is very rare in 3D scenes.
+If this circumstance happens, the boundaries between the two instances are usually very clear.
+The segments of different instances near the boundaries cannot be easily merged due to geometry differences.

-After three grouping layers, most of the nodes are merged.
-For the few remaining unlabeled nodes, we further perform another node clustering algorithm to group all unlabeled nodes into nearby relevant nodes to generate final instance proposals.
-Different from the node clustering algorithm in the three grouping layers, this node clustering algorithm traverses all unlabeled nodes.
+After the three grouping layers in Fig.~\ref{seggroup}, most of the nodes are merged.
+For the few remaining unlabeled nodes, we further perform the below node clustering algorithm to group all unlabeled nodes into nearby relevant nodes to generate final instance proposals.

+\textbf{Final Clustering.} Different from the node clustering algorithm in the three grouping layers, this node clustering algorithm traverses all unlabeled nodes.
 This algorithm adopts a greedy strategy that obtains a locally optimal solution by merging each unlabeled node into the most similar neighbor node in the graph by comparing distances between node features.
 Finally, all the nodes in the graph are labeled and each instance in the 3D scene corresponds to a unique node.
 The point cloud segments become our propagated instance proposals which are considered as point-level pseudo labels.

-Both the two clustering algorithms are depicted as "Clustering" in Figure \ref{seggroup} and \ref{grouping_layer}.
-More details of the two algorithms are given in the supplementary.
+Algorithm~\ref{algorithm2} shows the detailed procedure to produce $K$ nodes from $M^{l}$ nodes after all grouping layers, where $K$ is the number of instances in the 3D scene.
+For each unlabeled node, this algorithm merges it into the most similar neighbor node in the graph by comparing distances between node features.
+At each step when two nodes are merged, the label information is updated and the new node feature is computed by a max-pooling operation on the two old node features.
+The corresponding edge is also removed to form a new graph.
+In the point cloud scene, the two corresponding segments are also merged into one.
+The clustering process continues until no unlabeled nodes exist.

+Although Algorithm~\ref{algorithm2} depends on the order of the nodes, according to our design most of the nodes are meaningfully clustered by Algorithm~\ref{algorithm} before the final node clustering process.
+The goal of the final node clustering in Algorithm~\ref{algorithm2} acts as a cleaning-up role to quickly combine the few remaining unlabeled nodes into nearby related nodes.
+The order of the nodes only has a minor effect in Algorithm~\ref{algorithm2}.
+To validate the stability of our method, we randomly shuffle the order of nodes 3 times and find the floating range of the mIoU of generated pseudo labels is within 0.5\% in semantic mIoU.

+After the final clustering process, we can obtain point-level pseudo labels of an input scene.
+The nodes of the final graph in Fig.~\ref{grouping_layer} have different instance IDs.
+In the next section, we show how to train the SegGroup network in order to get better pseudo labels.